agateau/pyqt-webkit-tutorial/tut1/tut1.markdown

 - <a href="http://jquery.com">jQuery</a>, to make it easier to manipulate the HTML and provide nice animations
 - <a href="http://jinja.pocoo.org/">Jinja2</a>, a Python-based template system, using a syntax similar to Django (and thus Grantlee)
 - and of course, Yokadi itself, to provide access to the application data

+In this series of articles, I am going to describe how one can mix PyQt and WebKit together, based on my learnings from the QYok project.
+In particular I want to show ways to generate native-looking HTML code, to ensure your application does not look alien on your desktop.

 # Getting a Qt application to show HTML code